leangjia/blender_docs/manual/editors/graph_editor/fcurves/editing.rst

 Selected keyframes can be mirrored over different properties using the *Mirror Keys* tool.

-By Times Over Current Frame
+By Times over Current Frame
    Mirror horizontally over the playhead.
 By Values over Cursor Value
    Mirror vertically over the 2D cursor.